Homemade Everything Bagels

 - Brush the bagels with egg white – this will help the toppings stick.

-- Storing Bagels - Bagels are best eaten the same they are made but they do freeze beautifully.
-Cool the baked bagels then place them in a freezer-safe storage bag.
+- Storing Bagels – Bagels are best eaten the same day they are made, but they freeze beautifully.
+Cool the baked bagels, then place them in a freezer-safe storage bag.
 These can be frozen for up to 3 months.

-- Kneading the dough - In the video, I kneaded the dough by hand which takes about 5 to 6 minutes of kneading but you can use an electric stand mixer as well.
+- Kneading the dough – In the video, I kneaded the dough by hand, which takes about 5 to 6 minutes, but you can also use an electric mixer.

-- Bread machine - bagels can be easily made in a bread machine.
-Pour all ingredients in the pan of the machine set to dough or manual.
-Start and let the dough run its cycle for about 9 to 10 minutes - continue with the steps as shown above
+- Bread machine – Bagels can be easily made in a bread machine.
+Pour all ingredients in the pan of the machine, and set to dough or manual.
+Start and let the dough run its cycle for about 9 to 10 minutes – continue with the steps as shown above

 Can i use wholemeal flour for this recipe?